LucyPill/Kanine_Means/README.md

 7mm and above with bleeding is generally the advanced stage of periodontal disease.

 ## Question we hope to answer with the data:
-Does the vaccine have a positive impact in preventing, reducing, or slowing gum disease?
+Does the vaccine have a positive impact in preventing, or slowing gum disease?

 ## Machine Learning Model: